 Conditional Offer of Employment:

-Once the regional bureau’s HR specialist has made the final determination of the applicant’s grade and step (through application of HPR or though determination of additional steps per year of experience, as appropriate), the regional bureau will extend to the applicant a conditional offer confirming the qualifying/hiring grade with a starting salary.
+Once the regional bureau’s HR specialist has made the final determination of the applicant’s grade and step (through application of HPR or though determination of education and additional steps per year of experience, as appropriate), the regional bureau will extend to the applicant a conditional offer confirming the qualifying/hiring grade with a starting salary.

 Such offer is final and the applicant is requested to respond to the offer within three business days of receipt otherwise the bureau will rescind the offer.